Mr Jahangir Ahmed

 Tongue base, palate, and epiglottic surgery for upper airway obstruction

-Minimally invasive sleep surgery techniques, including Celon radiofrequency treatment of the turbinates, palate stiffening, and uvular/palatal reduction procedures
+Minimally invasive sleep surgery, including Celon radiofrequency treatment, palate stiffening, and uvular/palatal reduction

-Voice, swallow, and airway disorders, including chronic cough, throat clearing, and laryngopharyngeal irritation syndromes
+Voice, swallowing, and airway disorders, including chronic cough, throat clearing, and laryngopharyngeal irritation syndromes

 Thyroid and parathyroid surgery